 A 4-week, online program that will teach you how to get the best glaze results possible with your existing glazes, and repeat those results from firing to firing.

-Learn my step-by-step testing system for improving the consistency of your glaze application and results, and fixing many glaze flaws like running, crawling, glazes turning out the wrong colour, cloudy clears etc.
+Learn my step-by-step testing system for improving the consistency of your glaze application and results, and fixing many glaze flaws like running, crawling, peeling, glazes turning out the wrong colour, cloudy clears etc.

 Price: $347 USD

 Join the waitlist to be notified next time I run this class

 Do you have these glaze challenges?

 - You don't know how much water to add to your glazes

 - Your glazes aren't turning out as expected

 - You can't seem to keep your glaze thickness consistent

 Grab my FREE GUIDE